 In 2015, Nike invited Alvin to participate in an RFP for his dream project: Kobe Bryant’s retirement and 20th anniversary campaign.
 Alvin approached Deb, who was now at OBE, to join forces for the pitch.
 Blueprint and OBE won the business and never looked back.

-Growth & Impact
+Growth and Impact

 Alvin became VP of Accounts here at OBE and held that role for a few years before formally heading up OBETrue, a multicultural agency focusing on community and grassroots entertainment, which was a new area for us.
 But, Alvin says, “The climate and the market just wasn’t ready for a multicultural agency that was focused on multicultural business—there just wasn’t a lot of work for it.”
 So we incubated OBETrue for several years, then rebranded and launched Think TRUE in 2020, with Alvin helming the new iteration of the agency.
 Because Think TRUE had already been doing that work for so long, Alvin says the launch didn’t occur with great fanfare “because it was the period at the end of the sentence” that we had already been writing.

-Over the years during his partnership with OBE, Alvin has launched powerful initiatives, such as Chase’s Currency Conversations to help Black women and mothers talk about their finances, as well as arranging a commencement campaign for historically Black colleges and universities, which included former President Barack Obama.
+Over the years during his partnership with OBE, Alvin has launched powerful initiatives, such as Chase’s Currency Conversations to help black women and mothers talk about their finances, as well as arranging a commencement campaign for historically black colleges and universities, which included former President Barack Obama.
 Alvin says the rise of the Black Lives Matter movement following the murder of George Floyd changed the way our multicultural marketing efforts worked.
 “Before, we were just earmarked to do the work.
 Now, there are so many causes and so much emotional connection to the work that we’re doing that it grounded Think TRUE in what we were all about.”

 That’s where the title of Chief TRUE Officer comes from.
 “We really are holding ourselves accountable for being true,” Alvin says.
 “And we ultimately want to help brands hold themselves accountable for being true to themselves with their own brand ethos, and then true to the consumers that they’re representing and targeting.”